 Yes No

 Has your country developed any national projects or established and promoted best practices and policies aimed at the prevention of transnational organized crime (art.
 31, para.
 1)?
+[Iran: need to reformulate]

 Yes No

 If the answer is “Yes”, please provide information on any national project(s) or established best practices and policies aimed at the prevention of transnational organized crime.